thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2018-04-26-announcing-new-robotics-residents.markdown

 ---
 title : "Mechanics & Movement: Announcing Our New Robotics Residents"
 ---
-We are pleased to announce that Adrianne Wortzel and Catie Cuan will join ThoughtWorks Arts this summer as our newest residents, exploring issues of movement and robotics.
+We are pleased to announce that Adrianne Wortzel and Catie Cuan will join Thoughtworks Arts this summer as our newest residents, exploring issues of movement and robotics.

 {% include image file='adrianne-catie.jpg'
    caption='Adrianne Wortzel and Catie Cuan' class='no-border' %}

 [Adrianne Wortzel](http://www.adriannewortzel.com/) is an acclaimed artist who creates unique and innovative interactive web-based works, robotic and telerobotic installations, performance productions, videos, and writings.
-During her residency at ThoughtWorks Arts, Adrianne will be initiating a project to develop a social and psychotherapeutic tool for nonverbal expression through gesture.
+During her residency at Thoughtworks Arts, Adrianne will be initiating a project to develop a social and psychotherapeutic tool for nonverbal expression through gesture.

 <!--excerpt-ends-->